Varanasi Uttar Pradesh, India Travel Guide

 Traditional wrestling arenas for pehlwans.

 A unique temple dedicated to Mother India, located within the Mahatma Gandhi Kashi Vidyapith university campus.
-It does not contain traditional deities.
+It is not contain traditional deities.

 Varanasi rewards those who venture beyond the most obvious attractions.
-These "hidden gems" bring one-of-a-kind perspectives and quieter moments.
+These "hidden gems" bring one-of-a-kind perspectives plus calmer moments.

-Ramnagar Fort, on the eastern bank of the Ganga, dates to the 18th century and is the ancestral home of the Maharaja of Kashi.
+Ramnagar Fort, on the eastern bank of the Ganga, dates to the 18th century and is the ancestral the place where the is from Maharaja of Kashi.
 It houses a museum (Saraswati Bhawan).

 The fort is built in a Mughal style with cream-colored Chunar sandstone.
 It offers a glimpse into royal history.